cn0047/stash/ed/ai/ml/README.md

 ML - perform task without using explicit instructions (relying on patterns).

-Deep Learning - area of ML whose goal is to learn complex functions using special neural network architectures that are "deep" (consist of many layers).
+DL (Deep Learning) - area of ML whose goal is to learn complex functions using special neural network architectures that are "deep" (consist of many layers).

 Classic Problems: